 Ultimate Lacrosse Founder & Hall of Famer

 Michele DeJuliis has contributed extensively to the sport of lacrosse for the past 25 years.
-She has contributed at the grass root level as a club director, at the collegiate level as a student-athlete and coach, and most recently at the World Cup level, where she served as a player, captain, and coach.
+She has contributed at the grass roots level as a club director, at the collegiate level as a student-athlete and coach, and most recently at the World Cup level, where she served as a player, captain, and coach.
 For her contribution to the sport, Michele was inducted into the US National Lacrosse Hall of Fame in 2013.
 DeJuliis currently serves as the CEO and Founder of the Women's Professional Lacrosse League.
 (WPLL)

 Michele is the founder of Ultimate Lacrosse, established in January of 2001.
 Based in Philadelphia & New Jersey, Ultimate is dedicated to growing the sport, by increasing the skill development, competitiveness, and overall lacrosse IQ of the young women who play it.
 Specifically, Ultimate creates and supports teams and clinics ranging from fifth through eleventh grade.
 In her tenure as President of Ultimate, Michele has helped developed thousands of lacrosse players and placed several hundred in the college game.

 A long standing member of Team USA, DeJuliis captained the 2009 U.S. Women’s World Cup team that won the 2009 FIL World Cup in Prague.
 A member of U.S. National Team program since 1994, Michele retired from her playing career after winning the gold.
 She joined Team USA as an assistant coach and was part of the 2013 Gold Medal winning World Cup team.
 In 2014, DeJuliis was named as an assistant coach for the 2015 U-19 Women’s World Cup that played in the FIL World Championships in Edinburgh, Scotland in the summer of 2015.